9 surprising walking activities

 3. Nordic walking

-Test your navigational skills using a map and compass to get from A to B. It’s a diverse sport of varying terrains and the perfect walking activity to take you out of your comfort zone.
+Test your navigational skills using a map and compass to get from A to B. Orienteering is a diverse sport which can take you through varying terrains, both rural and urban, and it's the perfect walking activity to take you out of your comfort zone.

 - Find your nearest permanent orienteering course at the British Orienteering website or call 01629 583 037.